Skip to main content

 Theta Burst Stimulation (TBS)

-An advanced TMS protocol that delivers triplets of pulses at 50Hz, repeated at 5Hz (theta rhythm).
-A full session can be delivered in approximately 3 minutes versus 19-37 minutes for standard rTMS.
+An advanced TMS protocol that delivers triplets of pulses at 50Hz, repeated at 5Hz.
+A full session can be delivered in about 3 minutes versus 19-37 minutes for standard rTMS.
+Learn about TBS.

 Transcranial Magnetic Stimulation (TMS)